igorski/binarcular/README.md

 * Validating whether a file header contains the appropriate description, automatically converted to the data types
-* Scanning a file for specific meta data
+* Scanning a file for specific meta data to determine the location of other meaningful data
-* Using found meta data to locate where other meaningful data is stored... and extract it
+* Writing a binary file in your browser, without having to write meaningless byte values repeatedly at ever increasing indices.

 See API and Example below.